Experimental overview: quarkonia as probes for deconfinement

 \textbf{Bottomonium suppression: signature of deconfinement}

-In addition to charmonium, bottomonium production measurements became available with the advent of the LHC era in heavy-ion collision physics.
-Due to its higher mass, kinetic and chemical thermalization is expected to be more difficult to achieve.
+In addition to charmonium, bottomonium production measurements became available at the start of LHC both from LHC and RHIC.
+Due to its higher mass, kinetic thermalization is expected to be more difficult to achieve.
 On the theory side, the larger mass allows a better separation of scales between system-intrinsic scales (mass, quark momentum, quark kinetic energy) and the system scales (temperature, expansion).
 The modern theoretical description may be summarizes with the picture that the QGP acts as a sieve for the traversing quarkonium state~\cite{Rothkopf:2019ipj}.
-Generically, this medium-state interaction is assumed to be responsible for a sequential suppression of the various states: a stronger production reduction for less tightly bound states than for the deeply bound states.
+Generically, this medium-state interaction is assumed to be responsible for a sequential suppression of the various states: a significantly-reduced production for less tightly bound states than for the deeply bound states.

 On the experimental side, the results from CMS~\cite{CMS:2023lfu}, ATLAS~\cite{ATLAS:2022exb} and ALICE~\cite{ALICE:2018wzm} indicated a sequential suppression between the $\Upsilon$(1S) and the $\Upsilon$(2S).
 CMS measured recently for the first time the $\Upsilon$(3S)~\cite{CMS:2023lfu} that is even more strongly suppressed, see Fig.~\ref{fig:Upsilon}.
 In addition to the production yield, first elliptic flow measurements with large uncertainties from Run 2 have been published~\cite{ALICE:2019pox,CMS:2020efs} indicating a $v_2$ compatible with zero at the lowest transverse momenta in line with expectations even of fully thermalized beauty since the velocity field of the fluid only induces a rise of $v_2$ at relatively large transverse momenta for this heavy particle.
-ALICE showed at this quark matter a first preliminary measurement based on Run 3 confirming the earlier findings.
+ALICE showed at this "Quark Matter" conference a first preliminary measurement based on Run 3 confirming the earlier findings.

-\textbf{LHC Run 3 collider and fixed-target collisions, sPhenix at RHIC: a wishlist for next quark matter}
+\textbf{LHC Run 3 collider and fixed-target collisions, sPhenix at RHIC: a wishlist for next "Quark Matter" conference}